robphilipp/result/README.md

 methods and functions for chaining, mapping, flat-mapping, reducing, converting `Results`.
 Please, read on, it's really cool.

+## rant

+Have you ever been ask to fix a bug or add a feature to someone else's code?
+And as you're testing, some exceptions is thrown, but you don't know exactly where.
+So you look at the stack trace and work through the code.
+You add a try/catch.
+Good to go.
+Oops, and now there is another exceptions.
+The point is, there could be a hundred exceptions thrown.
+And just inspecting the code gives you very little insight into the list of possible exceptions.
+An exception could be thrown in a dependent library.
+Or in some function, called by a function, called by a function, called by a function that you call.
+Yeah.
+The code becomes hard to reason about.

+Do your fellow developers (and yourself) a favor.
+Catch exceptions early on, and convert them to a `Result`.
+A `Result` clearly states that a function may fail.
+Every function that can fail, whether it caught an exception and returned a failure `Result`, or it called a function that itself returned a `Result` says "I can fail.
+Deal with it!".
+Now possible failure points become clear.
+And as a great side benefit of being forced to deal with possible failures on the spot, your code becomes safer and easier to understand!
+What's not to like!

 ## why?

 When you write a function returns the result of an operation that can either succeed or fail, you must decide how to